top of page

 until we found out that Pete had abruptly lit out for the West Coast.

-We'd like to think so.
-In April 2022, we'll be debuting the music video for "Pour Me a Drink," shot on location in Hoboken, NJ's Finnigan's Pub by Courtney Collins (Non-Linear Knitting).
-From there, the plans remain the same: Rehearse.
-Write more songs.
-Play more live gigs.
-Lather/rinse/repeat.
+Music video for "Pour Me a Drink," shot on location in Hoboken, NJ's Finnigan's Pub by Courtney Collins (Non-Linear Knitting).

 Because THAT's what the Working Class do.